How Blumira Helps With

-With the help of Blumira’s SIEM security platform and Blumira Agent for endpoint visibility, your organization can easily meet and exceed NIST 800-53 compliance requirements, including Audit and Accountability controls.
+With the help of the Blumira SIEM security platform and Blumira Agent for endpoint visibility, your organization can easily meet and exceed NIST 800-53 compliance requirements, including Audit and Accountability controls.

-NIST 800-53, a part of the broader NIST Cybersecurity Framework, applies to all federal institutions and their information systems.
-All government entities are required to adhere to NIST 800-53 guidelines for ensuring the security of their infrastructure.
+NIST 800-53, a part of the broader NIST Cybersecurity Framework, applies to all federal institutions and their information systems as well as organizations handling sensitive government data.

 • Develops, documents, and disseminates to [Assignment: organization-defined personnel or roles]:

-• An audit and accountability policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and
+• An audit and accountability policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance

 • Procedures to facilitate the implementation of the audit and accountability policy and associated audit and accountability controls;